We are open every day in July and August from 10 am to 5:30 pm. Admission is free!

 Community Bingo is held each Wednesday in July and August at Terrace Gardens on Lakeview Drive.
 All ages are welcome and the hall is often full.
 Family groups, cabin neighbours, seniors and groups of young people enjoy an evening of bingo.
-There are always new visitors discovering how much fun bingo at Waskesiu is for the first time.
+There are always new visitors discovering for the first time how much fun bingo at Waskesiu is.

-Packs of bingo cards for the full evening cost $16; cards for games in the first half of the evening starting at 7 pm are $11, and for games after the intermission only, starting about 8.30 pm, cards cost $7.
-Bonanza cards are $0.50 and are used in the first game after the break.
+Packs of bingo cards for the full evening cost $18; cards for games in the first half of the evening starting at 7 pm are $13, and for games after the intermission only, starting about 8:30 pm, cards cost $8.
+Bonanza cards are used in the first game after the break.
 Bingo dabbers and very reasonable snacks and cold drinks are available for purchase.
-Red licorice and Cheezies are perennial favourites!

 This is our major way of raising funds for the Museum, which enables us to pay our summer staff and keeps admission to the Museum free.
 The Bingo is regulated through the Saskatchewan Liquor and Gaming Authority and depends completely on volunteer help.
 Volunteers set up the hall in the morning.
 Doors open at 6:30 pm.
 Volunteers call the bingo, check for winners, sell card packs, run the canteen, and clean up afterwards.
 If you would be willing to help for one evening or a regular shift, please let us know.

 Thanks to volunteers and players for their help and support!